BUPT-GAMMA/CPF/README.md

 - Python version >= 3.6
 - PyTorch version >= 1.7.1
 - DGL
+- Optuna (optional)

 ## Usage

 ### Quick start

-2. use `python train_dgl.py --dataset=XXX --teacher=XXX`  to run teacher model.
+1. use `python train_dgl.py --dataset=XXX --teacher=XXX`  to run teacher model.
 2. use `python spawn_worker.py --dataset=XXX --teacher=XXX ` to run student model, we provide our hyper-parameters setting as reported in our paper, and an AutoML version for hyper-parameters search.

-### AutoML

-Our code supports Optuna to search best hyper-parameters for knowledge distillation.
-You can use `hyper.py`  to run Optuna code.
+(Our code supports Optuna to search best hyper-parameters for knowledge distillation.
+You can use `--automl`  to run Optuna code.)

 ## Add your own datasets